 Our research gives an account of who or what occupied the site, and when it was operational, in order to determine if there are any causes to investigate further for site pollutants.
 For example, if the site had a petrol station, a gas or fuel depot, a tannery, a chemical manufacturing factory, oil storage, if it had been a rubbish tip or quarry, or if there is landfill that could make the ground unstable.

 Searching is engrossing, painstaking, and sometimes frustrating, but always rewarding, especially when we find what we’re looking for!
 If you are in need of a site search for your development project, please fill out the form below.
 Our site specialist historians will get back to you to confirm your details and provide an overview of our fees.
-Research is completed in 7-10 working days.
+Research is completed in 7-10 working days (usually in under a week).

 We conduct site searches on the history of occupancy for industrial and residential properties in Melbourne, Bendigo, Geelong and Ballarat.
 Research concerning Victorian country areas will be general and is rarely site specific.